privaci/privaci.github.io/_posts/2018-03-15-ci_symposium.md

 CI Symposium <short paper/extended abstract/use-case> submission
 ```

-We look forward to seeing you at the sympoisum!
+We look forward to seeing you at the symposium!

 #### IMPORTANT DATES